ClassicalDude/pdfView-Freedraw/README.md

 Special features include the ability to snap roughly-drawn ovals into perfect ovals, and a precise eraser for ink-type annotations (rather than just erasing the whole annotation in one go).

 ## Requirements
-- OS: iOS or iPadOS 11 or higher.
-Can be used on macOS through Catalyst.
+- OS: The demo app can run on iOS or iPadOS 11 or higher.
+The xcframework can also be used on macOS through Catalyst.
 - PDF document loaded through PDFKit.

 ## Installation